nicolasdao/webfunc/README.md

 Easy isn't it!?

-To configure the HTTP handler, simply configure the _**webconfig.json**_ file as explained in the next section.
+To configure the HTTP handler, add a new _**appconfig.json**_ file and configure it as explained in the next section.

-## Configuring The HTTP Handler - webconfig.json
+## Configuring The HTTP Handler & Multiple Environment Variables - appconfig.json
 #### CORS
 This is the main 'raison d'être' of this project.
 Out-of-the box, Google Cloud Functions does not support easy configuration for CORS when triggered through HTTP (at least as of July 2017).
-Webfunc provides an easy to configure CORS through its _**webconfig.json**_ file.
+Webfunc fills that gap using configurations defined in a _**appconfig.json**_ file.

 ```js
 {